-- In Service Infrastructure/Infrastructure Definition, select the Service Infrastructure/Infrastructure Definition you created earlier.
+- In Infrastructure Definition, select the Infrastructure Definition you created earlier.
 If the Infrastructure Definition does not appear, ensure that you added the Service to the Infrastructure Definition Scope to specific Services setting.

 Let's look at the two commands created automatically.

-The Select Nodes command simply selects the nodes in your Service Infrastructure/Infrastructure Definition.
+The Select Nodes command simply selects the nodes in your Infrastructure Definition.

-You can specify specific hosts in the Host Name(s) field.
-Harness will add whatever hosts it can find using the criteria in your Service Infrastructure/Infrastructure Definition.
-For example, the following image shows how the criteria in your Service Infrastructure/Infrastructure Definition locates an EC2 instance, which is then displayed in Node Select:
+- Select Yes to specify specific hosts in the Host Name(s) field.
+Harness will add whatever hosts it can find using the criteria in your Infrastructure Definition.
+For example, the following image shows how the criteria in your Infrastructure Definition locates an EC2 instance, which is then displayed in the Node Select.

 The Install step installs the artifact onto the nodes you selected.